Sipaayi (2016 film)

-Sipaayi is a 2016 Indian Kannada-language action film directed by Rajath Mayee, in his directorial debut.
-The film stars newbie Siddharth Mahesh, who also produced the film, opposite Sruthi Hariharan, while Sanchari Vijay, Achyuth Kumar, Gaurish Akki, Krishna Hebbale and Bharath Singh appear in supporting roles.
+Sipaayi is a 2016 Indian Kannada-language masala film written and directed by Rajath Mayee in his directorial debut.
+The film stars debutant Siddharth Mahesh (who also produced the film), and Sruthi Hariharan alongside Sanchari Vijay, and Achyuth Kumar in supporting roles.

-Plot
+Premise

-The protagonist, a TV reporter, fights to stop illegal activities around the city.
+Siddharth is a news reporter, whose aim is to fight against illegal trading activities in Bangalore.
+However, his plans are thwarted by a crime boss Virat, who, he along with his friends Divya and Manju, set out to expose and bring to justice.